 The treatment for arthritis is oriented toward reducing inflammation and pain as well as improving the functionality of the joints.
 Physical therapy offers many ways to reduce inflammation and associated pain and discomfort.

 Benefits of physical therapy in treating chronic pain

 Twenty years ago, a person suffering from chronic pain, especially one transpiring in the back, would most commonly be advised bed rest.
 More recent studies however prove something contrary – that inactivity weakens the muscles and may prolong recovery, or even make certain conditions worse.
 Rehabilitation, with a focus on exercise and tissue mobilization, provides more than just temporary relief and can be an effective way to decrease pain and improve mobility.
 So in time as the therapy progresses, patients start noticing that daily activities and tasks get easier to complete and are less painful.
 Balance, movement coordination, and endurance also gradually improve.

-Manual Therapy/Strain Counterstrain – increases range of motion, releasing the tension, treating edema, addressing myofascial adhesions, and eases pain.
+Manual Therapy/Counterstrain Technique – increases range of motion, releasing the tension, treating edema, addressing myofascial adhesions, and eases pain.

 Electrical Stimulation – helps to stimulate the nerves to block the transmission of pain signals from reaching the spinal cord and brain and to produce our own natural pain-relieving chemicals called endorphins.

 Laser Therapy – directs bio-stimulating energy to the precise location of the injured cells, which absorb and transform it into chemical energy essential for tissue repair, supporting natural healing and pain relief.